by Jeff Martens

 With even the slightest self-reflection so wonderfully facilitated by your frontal lobe, it is discovered that the Self that experiences and perceives is obviously the true Self.
 It is this true self that is already free to perceive a different world than the one of fear and threat which may be perceived by our brothers and sisters, It is this true self that is already free to use your fully evolved mind to choose a different action that is consecrated and affirming of the liberated state in which we all already reside.

-Jeff Martens will be teaching the third Fear To Clear workshops in Chandler, Tucson, Flagstaff and out of state.
+Jeff Martens has been teaching Fear To Clear workshops since 2010.
 Please contact us to receive more information or call 480.632.7899.